tvdboom/marabunta/README.md

 Every fixed amount of time, the players can choose from one of three traits to improve their colonies.
 There are many different traits with varying effects, ranging from improving the capabilities of your ants, to reviving fallen ants or even having two queens.

+### Holes

+It's possible to send ants (except the queen) into a hole.
+This can result in one of the
+following: the ant returns after a while with no changes, the ant returns with increased health/damage, a worker ant can return with resources, or the ant never returns.

 <br>